 - During 2020, 278,250 smart meters were installed, exceeding the goal of 250,000 meters.
 As of September 2020, a total of 712,254 meters have been installed.
 This has improved the meter reading rate and timely and accurate billing. - Revenue collected via text payments continues to increase as the number of payments received electronically continues to steadily grow reaching 70.7% up from 63.3%. - Estimated time of restoration (ETR) remains an area that needs improvement.
-PSEG Long Island has been investigating improvements to its methodology for calculating ETRs, though its performance during Tropical Storm Isaias served to highlight the deficiencies in its approach to ETRs.
+PSEG Long Island has been investigating improvements to its methodology for calculating ETRs, though its performance during Tropical Storm Isaias served to highlight the problem.